snozbot/fungus/README.md

 Running the examples
 ====================

-- In Unity, select File > Open Project
+- In Unity, select File > Open Project and open the repository dir
-- Open the /fungus directory in the downloaded files
 - From the Project window, open the Example/Scenes/Example.unity scene
 - Press play and try out the example rooms

-The control scripts for each room can be found in Examples/Scripts/
+The control scripts for each room can be found in the Examples/Scripts dir.

+The library code for Fungus can be found in the Fungus/Scripts dir.

+Look at Fungus/Scripts/Room.cs for the full list of scripting commands available.

 Support
 =======